chinhtrung/my-piano/README.md

 ## Usage

 This website is made to bring the experience of playing piano to the internet.
-I hope you will find it enjoyable 😄
+I hope you will find it enjoyable 😄 The live server has been setup to try out [thesimplepiano.xyz](http://thesimplepiano.xyz/) ⌨️🎹

 <!-- _For more examples, please refer to the [Documentation](https://example.com)_ -->